 - Write in the command prompt the following: sfc /scannow and press Enter to run it.

-- Let the system file checker process finish and reboot the Windows 8 or Windows 10 device.
+- Let the system file checker process finish and reboot the Windows 10 device.

 - Check again for the No boot device available message.